-The goal of this toolkit is to provide background, information, and resources for communities seeking to move toward beneficial building electrification.
-It discusses potential barriers that could be encountered on the road to achieving building electrification goals and the strategies available to communities as they consider beneficial building electrification in their community.
+The goal of this toolkit is to provide background information and resources for communities seeking to move toward beneficial building electrification.
+It addresses potential barriers that could be encountered on the journey to achieving building electrification goals and the strategies available to communities as they consider beneficial building electrification for their community.